Overview

 Personal Experience

 In August of 2020, amid the pandemic I became a Dasher to make extra cash during my remote fall semester of college.
-While I don't dash as often anymore, I've nonetheless become very familiar with the Dasher app's user interface, having made over 200 lifetime deliveries
+While I don't dash as often anymore, I've nonetheless become very familiar with the Dasher app's user interface, having made over 200 lifetime deliveries.

 As a lead user of the app, I've been frustrated by its user experience and can especially empathize with complaints other Dashers have expressed online.
 Thus, I chose to redesign certain app features for this case study.